petergardfjall/dotfiles/cheat/sheets/c++.cheat.md

 stack-allocated object if it defines a move constructor, the "return by value" is both simple to use and efficient.

-*Generated Default Constructors and Operators*:
+## Generated Default Constructors and Operators

 Writing conventional operations, such as a copy and a destructor, can be tedious and error-prone, so the compiler can generate them for us as needed.
 By default,